-We’ve picked these games like Stardew Valley to satisfy the needs of those who’ve played the said game and are looking for newer offerings that deliver the same delight.
-Like we’ve seen with Stardew Valley, it’s the open-ended nature of such games that gets you hooked onto them.
-Stardew Valley starts off with putting you in control of a farm left behind by your deceased grandfather.
+We’ve picked the best games like Stardew Valley to satisfy the needs of those who’ve played the said game and are looking for alternatives that deliver the same delight.
+Like we’ve seen with Stardew Valley, it’s the open-ended nature of such simulation role-playing games that gets you hooked onto them.
+The farming simulation game with RPG elements starts off by putting you in control of a farm left behind by your deceased grandfather.
 As dreary as it sounds, it doesn’t take much time to get you busy with activities like growing crops, raising livestock, making goods, mining, selling produce as well as interacting with townsfolk, maybe even getting married to one of them.
 And before you know it, you are invested in the game like it’s your second life.
-The games we’ve chosen to include in this list deliver a Stardew Valley-like experience while offering a number of original features as well.
-Without wasting any more time then, let’s get going with this compilation.

 1 – My Time at Portia

-Coming from the Chinese developer Pathea Games, My Time at Portia is a post-apocalyptic simulation game, which takes place after humans have emerged from the underground and started rebuilding society.
-As the player, you must start by gathering resources scattered across the environments to combine and create useful items.
+Coming from the Chinese developer Pathea Games, My Time at Portia is a post-apocalyptic action RPG game, which takes place after humans have emerged from the underground and started rebuilding society.
+As the player, you must start by gathering building materials scattered across the environments to combine and create useful items.
 As the game progresses, you come in contact with better tools that allow you to harvest resources faster and submit your crafted materials in exchange for rewards, town favors and money.
 Your hard work can make a big impact on the rebuilding of the town of Portia.
-And if you’re looking for some action, the game also features large dungeons that are filled with enemies you need to fight in order to access rare resources.
-My Time at Portia was released for PC in January last year, while April saw ports for the PS4, Xbox One and Nintendo Switch getting launched.
+And if you’re looking for some action, My Time at Portia also features large dungeons that are filled with enemies you need to fight in order to access rare resources.
+My Time at Portia was released for PC gamers in January last year, while April saw ports for the PlayStation 4, Xbox One and Nintendo Switch getting launched.

 2 – Staxel